 You’ll eventually arrive on platform 3, a very busy platform.
 The Naples – Sorrento Circumvesuviana service also takes you to Herculaneum (Ercolano).
 The other town destroyed during the eruption of Vesuvius in 79AD, so if you have time you can stop here too.
 Smaller than Pompeii, but just as beautiful and just as important to the entire story.
 Trains run frequently, every 30 minutes, until around 10pm.
 Our tickets cost us €11.20 return.

 You can read about our trip to Herculaneum by clicking A Trip To Herculaneum.

 Like Sardines In A Tin !

-Now this is were it gets fun, or crazy, depending on your take of it.
-The trains can be very, very busy.
-Be ready, because once the train stops at the platform and those doors open, whoosh, everyone makes a mad dash to try and find the last spot.
-Once those spots are full they’ll try to find spots that don’t exist until we are all crammed in like sardines in a tin.
-The journey lasts around 40 minutes so be prepared to stand this entire time, take some water as the carriages can be hot and very humid.
+Now this is where it gets fun, or crazy, depending on your take of it.
+The trains can be very busy.
+Be ready, because once the train stops at the platform and those doors open, whoosh, everyone makes a mad dash to find the last spot.
+Once those spots are full, they’ll try to find spots that don’t exist until we are all crammed in like sardines in a tin.
+The journey lasts around 40 minutes.
+Be prepared to stand this entire time.
+Take some water, as the carriages can be hot and very humid.

 Roman Ruins & The People Of Pompeii

 Once you arrive, you’ll need tickets to enter.
 There are several ticket booths offering a range of tours and services.
 We opted for a self lead visit rather than a guided tour.
 We bought ‘beat the line’ tickets for €15 each and made our way to the entrance.